bytebase/bytebase.com/content/docs/security/data-query.md

 <PricingPlanBlock feature_name='QUERY_EXPORT_APPROVAL_WORKFLOW' />

 Users can also apply for `Project Querier` role by submitting an issue.
+Approval flow matches the `Request Querier Role` in [custom approval](/docs/administration/custom-approval/) if configured.

-### Project level
+### Request at Project level

 Within project page, click **Request Query Role**.
 You can either choose all databases or specific databases, schema or tables to request for access.